Download Our Free E-book

 Get Access to the Best Content on High Court Enforcement

-This is an area that needs to be controlled and managed through to a proper outcome.
+Properly controlling and managing this area is essential to achieving a favorable outcome.
 If ignored third party claims can escalate and become an impediment to enforcing the court’s judgment.

 The Civil Procedure Rules have anticipated this problem in Part 85 which deals specifically with the third party claims to controlled goods.
 The history of Part 85 is itself steeped in the English Common Law and the law, cases and rules relating to “Interpleader”.

-Our CEO remains a leading expert on the subject of Interpleader and Third Party Claims which means the claims are processed to their eventual outcome as efficiently as possible.
+Our CEO, as a leading expert on the subject of Interpleader and Third Party Claims, ensures that we process the claims to their eventual outcome as efficiently as possible.
 There is some anecdotal evidence that other High Court Enforcement Officers, ignore these claims, or fail to deal with them in accordance with the Rules.
 This is in our view a mistake.
 A third party can become aggrieved at any point in the enforcement process and it is best for the High Court Enforcement Officer to drive the third party claims to a proper conclusion contained in a court order which leaves no ambiguity, and no room for further litigation.

-Under the Rules of the Supreme Court, Order 17, the topic of “Interpleader” was laid out as a clear process to manage claims from third parties which had been taken into legal control.
-Even as Sheriffs changed to High Court Enforcement Officers in 2004 the Rule stood untouched for another 10 years before it was adopted into the Civil Procedure Rules as Part 85.
+The Rules of the Supreme Court, Order 17, laid out a clear process to manage claims from third parties, known as “Interpleader.”
+High Court Enforcement Officers replaced Sheriffs in 2004, but the Rule remained unchanged for another 10 years before the Civil Procedure Rules adopted it as Part 85.

 The CPR Part 85 process is very similar to the old Rules and in summary, looks like this: